PhilipJADunn/ecs-rds-api-gw/README.md

 Finally we update our task def and deploy it.

-Terraform is deployed when there are changes to any file within iac/terraform, we have a dependency here for the DB to speak to the DB via psycopg2 so we package this up here.
+Terraform is deployed when there are changes to any file within iac/terraform, we have a dependency here for the Lambda to speak to the DB via psycopg2 so we package this up here.
 From there we run checks on each module to see if there are any changes and deploys them.

 ## Improvements for a production environment